Primary Progressive Aphasia (PPA)

 Help and support in New Zealand is provided by:

-• AphasiaNZ – Community Aphasia Advisors can provide support.
-We also have a number of support groups and an information booklet specifically for PPA.
+- AphasiaNZ – Community Aphasia Advisors can provide support.
+We have an information booklet specifically for PPA.

 Speech-Language Therapy (SLT)